Luka Nurmi

-Luka Nurmi (born 26 April 2004) is a Finnish racing driver.
-He has won the title of Ferrari Challenge World Championship as well as the Porsche Sprint Challenge NEZ Series.
-He won the both championship series as the youngest competitor.

-In addition, in early seasons of his career he won many medals in Karting Finnish Championship series and in other international series.
-He has also won the Championship in Finland's most popular circuit racing series, Legends - also as the youngest driver in its history.
+Luka Adolf Nurmi (born 26 April 2004) is a Finnish racing driver.
+He has won the title of Ferrari Challenge World Championship as well as the Porsche Sprint Challenge NEZ Series and is known to be their youngest competitor.
+He has won medals in the Karting Finnish Championship series and won the Championship in Finland's most popular circuit racing series, Legends and is also known as the youngest driver in its history.

-Since karting he has determinately developed his career towards top speed in international GT-series.
+Transitioning from Kart Racing, Nurmi is currently racing the International GT-series.

 Career

 Karting 2009–2018

 Nurmi started his motorsport career in karting.
 He competed in various series from 2009 to 2018.

-Born in Tampere, Finland, at age of five Nurmi started competing in karting as he became interested in the thrilling and fast-paced world of motorsport.
-Determined work in the junior karting groups delivered silver medal in the Rotax Max Finland series, bronze medal in BNL series and bronze medal in Rotax MAX Challenge World Championships.
+Born in Tampere, Finland, at age of five Nurmi started competing in karting as he became interested in the world of motorsport.
+He won a silver medal in the Rotax Max Finland series, bronze medal in BNL series and bronze medal in Rotax MAX Challenge World Championships.

-In season 2017 he won silver medal in OKj-group of Karting Finnish Championship series.
-He was also awarded with title of Finnish Newcomer driver.
+In the 2017 season, Nurmi won a silver medal in the OKj-group of The Karting Finnish Championship series along with being awarded the title of Finnish Newcomer driver.

-In season 2018 he continued in Finnish Karting Championship series and won bronze medal in OK-group before making a decision to continue his career in faster cars.
+In the 2018 season, Nurmi continued in The Finnish Karting Championship series and won bronze medal in the OK-group.

 RX Academy 2019

 In season 2019 Nurmi collect 5th position in RX Academy series.

 The RX Academy, which was run by Jussi and Kalle Pinomäki (SET Promotion), was driven by Renault Clio RS cars in the Nordic and the Baltic countries.
 In addition to driving, the academy included physics, mental as well as media coaching.
-For Nurmi the racing season, which ended in fifth place in the series, was very developing in all those sectors and provided a good foundation for his motorsport career.
+For Nurmi the racing season, which ended in fifth place in the series.